fabian-mugrauer/SPX-Industry-Momentum/README.md

    ```bash
    mamba install -n spx_industry_mom appnope=0.1.2 libcxx=14.0.6
    ```
-5. (Only if on Windows): If the following packages lead to conflicts please delete them from the spx_industry_mom.yaml file and rerun
+5. (Only if on Windows): If the following packages lead to conflicts, please delete them from the spx_industry_mom.yaml file and rerun
     - libgfortran5 11.3.0
     - llvm-openmp 14.0.6
     - ncurses 6.4